-- 1. The Albanian citizens have the duty to participate in the defence of the Republic of Albania, as provided by law. - 2.
-The citizen, who for reasons of conscience refuses to serve with weapons in the armed forces, is obliged to perform an alternative service, as provided by law.
+- 1. Albanian citizens have the duty to participate in the defense of the Republic of Albania, as provided by law. - 2.
+A citizen who, for reasons of conscience, refuses to serve with weapons in the armed forces is obliged to perform alternative service, as provided by law.

-- 1. Military servicemen on active duty cannot be chosen or nominated for other state duties nor participate in a party or political activity. - 2.
-Members of the armed forces or persons who perform an alternative service enjoy all the constitutional rights and freedoms, apart from cases when the law provides otherwise.
+1. Military servicemen on active duty cannot be elected or appointed to other state duties or take part in political activity or in a party.

+2. Members of the armed forces or persons who perform alternative service enjoy all the constitutional rights and freedoms, except when the law provides otherwise.

 - 1. The Armed Forces of the Republic of Albania are composed of the army, navy, and air force. - 2.
-The President of the Republic is the General Commander of the Armed Forces. - 3.
-The National Security Council is an advisory body of the President of the Republic.
+The President of the Republic is the Commander-in-Chief of the Armed Forces. - 3.
+The National Security Council is an advisory organ of the President of the Republic.

-- 1. The President of the Republic in peacetime exercises the command of the Armed Forces through the Prime Minister and Minister of Defence. - 2.
-The President of the Republic in wartime appoints and dismisses the Commander of the Armed Forces upon proposal of the Prime Minister. - 3.
-The President of the Republic, upon proposal of the Prime Minister, appoints and dismisses the Chief of the General Staff, and upon the proposal of the Minister of Defence appoints and dismisses the commanders of the army, navy, and air force. - 4.
-The powers of the President of the Republic, as General Commander of the Armed Forces, and those of the Commander of the Armed Forces, their subordination to constitutional organs, are defined by law.
+- 1. In time of peace the President of the Republic exercises command of the Armed Forces through the Prime Minister and the Minister of Defense. - 2.
+In time of war the President of the Republic appoints and dismisses the Commander of the Armed Forces on the proposal of the Prime Minister.
+On the proposal of the Prime Minister, the President of the Republic appoints and dismisses the Chief of the General Staff, and on the proposal of the Minister of Defense he appoints and dismisses the commanders of the army, navy, and air force. - 3.
+The powers of the President of the Republic as Commander-in-Chief of the Armed Forces and those of the Commander of the Armed Forces, and their subordination to the constitutional organs, are defined by law.